sindresorhus/touch-bar-simulator/readme.md

 Right-clicking or option-clicking the menu bar icon displays a menu with options to dock the window to the top or bottom of the screen, make it show on all desktops at once, access toolbar features in docked mode, automatically show and hide the Touch Bar, or quit the app.

-**Important:** If clicking in the simulator or the screenshot button is not working, you need to go to "System Preferences" → "Security & Privacy" → "Accessibility", and ensure "Touch Bar Simulator.app" is checked.
-If it's already checked, try unchecking and checking it again.

 <img src="screenshot.png" width="1129">